Kissas77/MaCA/README.md

-# mymaca
+# MaCA
-Game base on RL
+Game base on MARL